UnPourTous/react-native-popup-stub/lib/README.md

 }
 ```

-## TODO List
+## Todo

 - [ ] Enable reversing any valid animations
 - [ ] Support onAnimationEnd
 - [ ] Support onClose callback or so
-- [ ] Each popup an independent mask, rather than share a visual one
+- [x] Each popup an independent mask, rather than share a visual one
+- [ ] Enable mask animation
+- [ ] Enable remove animation in android

 ## License
 This library is distributed under MIT Licence.